sanychonline/iis-logs-cleanup/README.md

 # iis-logs-cleanup
 IIS-CleanUp tool to make a cleanup in IIS logs directory and move old zipped logs to archive folder.
 In fact this tool may be used to any outdated files based on your retention policy.
+You may use it to cleanup your Downloads folder as example.

 All variables are set to default IIS location, but you may override them: